Are you wondering why this beginner refracting telescope costs more than some alternatives?

 - Eyepieces Included: 20 mm, 10 mm

-Our Verdict: The Inspire 100AZ is a good, beginner refractor telescope.
+My Verdict: In my opinion the Inspire 100AZ is a good, beginner refractor telescope.
 One of its most promising features is its large 100 mm aperture that is bound to show you more than a typical beginner’s scope that costs much less.
 Everything is kept simple to ensure easy handling, and if you wanted to dabble with taking photos of the amazing things you see, it comes equipped with a built-in smartphone adapter

 Who is the Celestron Inspire 100AZ Best Suited to?